azuredatafest/boston2019/index.md

 https://azuredatafest.github.io/boston2019/sessioncontent

 Thank you for helping to make this a great event!
+We hope to see you all again next time.....